1. For emergencies and accidents

 3. Hospital transfers

-The cost of ambulance transport ordered by a DHB will be met by the DHB.
-If transport is ordered by you and not the DHB then there will be a private hire charge to pay (see above).
+The cost of ambulance transfers between hospitals - where the DHB has ordered the transfer - will be covered by the DHB.
+For all other ambulance transports (including discharge from hospital) there will be a private hire charge for you to pay (see above).